codeigniter4/CodeIgniter4/user_guide_src/source/testing/benchmark.rst

 it simple to measure the performance of different aspects of your application.
 All measurement is done using the ``start()`` and ``stop()`` methods.

-The ``start()`` methods takes a single parameter: the name of this timer.
+The ``start()`` methods take a single parameter: the name of this timer.
 You can use any string as the name of the timer.
 It is only used for you to reference later to know which measurement is which::

 	$benchmark = \Config\Services::timer();